 Today's Date:

 Material for reconsideration: Author:

 Title:

 ISBN:

 Publisher:

 If not a book, what item:

 Request initiated by:

 Name of Individual:

 Address:

 Phone:

 Group complainant represents:

-To what do you object?
-Please be specific and cite page numbers.

-Did you read the entire book?
-Yes No

-What do you feel might be the results of reading this book?
+To what do you also sta Diagon be accepted and other many more house To what do you object?
+Please be specific and cite page numbers Did you read the entire book?
+Yes No What do you feel might be the results of reading this book?

-M/hat action do you sook as a result of your concern?
 What action do you seek as a result of your concern?

 How did you find out about the resource?

 For what age group would you recommend this book?

 For what age group would you not recommend this book?

-To what age group would you not recommend this book.
+What did you like about the book?

+Printed Name

+Signature